stevenhggns/Buckley_Lab_SIP_project_protocols/sequence_analysys_walkthrough/sequence_analysis_walkthrough.md

 * First, we will remove any sequences that exceed our maximum allowed error thresholds.
 * All sequences with unassigned 'N' bases are also removed.
 * Remove sequences that do not align to the expected region (usually 16S or ITS regions).
+* Trim any sequences that fall outside of our expected region length.
 * Summarize the total number of sequences in each sample after these quality control measures.

 [Detailed Walkthrough for Quality Control](./detailed_walkthroughs/qc.md)